 Housed in an elegant Edwardian house on Lady’s Close, the English Department at WGGS is a large department, comprising thirteen subject specialists.
-The department offers English and English Literature at all Key Stages, and Drama as part of English at KS3.
+The department offers English and English Literature at all Key Stages, and Drama as part of English at KS3 and KS4.
 The English Department is high achieving, with results at all Key Stages well above the national average.
 We are committed to sharing our passion for the subject, providing a stimulating, dynamic and academically rigorous experience of English for all our students.

 A love for literature is fostered through the enthusiasm and expertise of our specialist staff, an emphasis on personalised learning through independent research and projects, and plenty of opportunities for discussion, as we place a high value on each student's personal response.